lnbits/hardware-wallet/README.md

 ### Create a wallet from dice rolls

-The air-gapped T-Display Keyboard Module or the ESP32-2432S028R on-screen keypad can create a 24-word BIP39 wallet using a physical six-sided die.
+The air-gapped T-Display Keyboard Module or a supported touchscreen keypad can create a 24-word BIP39 wallet using a physical six-sided die.
 The single-button Waveshare target deliberately disables dice entry because it has no practical way to enter six distinct values.

+From the webapp, connect and open **Device**, then select **Reset Wallet (use dice)**.
+The wallet password is sent through the encrypted pairing session;
+all dice rolls and seed words remain on the hardware.
+For an air-gapped flow:

 1. Put `/create your-password` in `commands.in.txt`.
 The password must contain at least 8 characters and cannot contain spaces.